spacetelescope/jdat_notebooks/README.md

 You can view rendered versions of the notebooks at https://spacetelescope.github.io/jdat_notebooks/.

-Do download and execute the notebooks, clone this repository to your local computer.
+To download and execute the notebooks, clone this repository to your local computer.
 Most of the notebooks rely on packages that are available in [astroconda](https://astroconda.readthedocs.io/en/latest/), although a few rely on packages that should be installed using [pip](https://pip.pypa.io/en/stable/).
 The version dependencies are listed in the `environment.yaml` and in the `requirements` file in each notebook folder.